corneliusroemer/desh-data/README.md

 This repository contains a join of the metadata and pango lineage tables of all German SARS-CoV-2 sequences published by the Robert-Koch-Institut on [Github](https://github.com/robert-koch-institut/SARS-CoV-2-Sequenzdaten_aus_Deutschland).

+The data here is updated every hour, automatically through a Github action, so whenever new data appears in the RKI repo, you will see it here within at most an hour.

 The resulting dataset can be downloaded here, beware it's currently around 50MB in size: <https://raw.githubusercontent.com/corneliusroemer/desh-data/main/data/meta_lineages.csv>

 ## Description of data